 We do not rejoice in our disbelief, because our disbelief also carries with it a certain type of apathy regarding the issue.
-Atheists, like most people, like to live in the present world, and dwelling on ideas that exist only within the mind, like God or fairies or unicorns, is viewed as pointless and unfruitful.
+Atheists, like most people, like to live in the real world, and dwelling on ideas that exist only within the mind, like God or fairies or unicorns, is pointless and unfruitful.

 The idea that atheists even need to brand themselves or distinguish their disbelief is only relevant because of the clout theism has garnered in modern society.

-There are no terms for people who do not believe in fairies or trolls or gremlins or ghosts: we simply call these individuals ‘normal people.’
-Instead, we separate the people who believe in these things from the rest of us and designate names for them like ‘weirdos’ or ‘basket cases.’
+There are no terms for people who do not believe in fairies or trolls or gremlins or ghosts.
+We simply call these individuals ‘normal people.’
+Instead, we separate the people who believe in these oddities and designate names for them like ‘weirdos’ or ‘basket cases.’
 Why else would they believe in creatures when there is no evidence of their existence?

-Atheists are only forced to distinguish themselves from the pack because the idea of God has stolen the hearts and minds of so many individuals that it has become easier to simply assume that everyone you know believes in God (and with 89% of the population holding that belief, odds are that theists will, unfortunately, be right in their assumptions most of the time).
+Atheists are only forced to distinguish themselves from the pack because the idea of God has stolen the hearts and minds of so many individuals that it has become easier to simply assume that everyone you know believes in God.
+(And with 89% of the population holding that belief, odds are that theists will unfortunately be correct in their assumptions).

-The consensus fallacy provides people with a false sense of confidence in their religious beliefs, and theists erroneously assume that because they are in the majority their beliefs must be right.
+The consensus fallacy provides people with a false sense of confidence in their religious beliefs.
+Theists erroneously assume that because they are in the majority that their beliefs must be right.

-But there are plenty of times that people who made up the majority were wrong, like when people assumed that smoking was healthy because everyone did it, or when the Catholic Church and its followers condemned a few free-thinking scientists for supposing a heliocentric solar system.
+But there are plenty of times that people who made up the majority were wrong.
+Like when people assumed that smoking was healthy because everyone did it.
+Or when the Catholic Church and its followers condemned free-thinking scientists for supposing a heliocentric solar system.

 3. Atheism is not a Religion